Pumpkin Seeds: Is This Constantly Recommended Acne Food Worth The Hype?

 THE HIDDEN DANGERS – defensive toxins

-It cannot be denied that pumpkin seeds have powers for acne even if they’re not what a mainstream acne guru would claim.
-Yet despite being instinctively associated with the word “health” among the public, pumpkin seeds have a hidden dark side.
+Pumpkin seeds have promising powers for acne, even if they’re not exactly what a mainstream guru would claim.
+Yet they also a hidden dark side.
 Any seed designed to sprout and give birth to a new plant is loaded with toxins designed to ward off predators, and that includes you or me.

 We’ve covered phytic acid already.
-Phytates bind to minerals in the seed itself, but there’s also evidence that they bind to and snatch away the mineral supplies of your own body.
-This might rob you of important minerals like magnesium, vital for regulating oily skin and sleep.
+Phytates bind to minerals in the seed itself, but there’s also evidence that they snatch away the mineral supplies of your own body.
+This might rob you of important acne minerals like magnesium.

 Recommended – the 7 greatest natural topical treatments for acne